gabeklein/expressive-mvc/README.md

 <br/>
 <h2 id="concept-child-model">Child Controllers</h2>

-While the above example works fine, what if we need this cleaner or more reusable?
-Fortunately we can "wrap" these models into another, and use that one instead.
-Think of it like building a custom hook out of smaller (or core React) hooks.
+While above works fine, what if we need it cleaner or more reusable?
+Fortunately, we can "wrap" these models into another, and use that one instead.
+Think of it like building a custom hook out of smaller (or the core React) hooks.

 ### `use(Type, callback?)`

-Import `use` to wrap a model, producing an instance of given type.
+Import `use` to wrap another Model, to attach a new instance.

 > [This is a modifier](#concept-directives), in-short a factory function.
 It tells the controller, while initializing: the defined property has special behavior, run logic to set that up.